 With the rapid growth of eSports in recent years, monitors and other gaming peripherals have gotten significantly better.
 New gaming monitors have fast refresh rates, low input lag, and outstanding response times for the clearest image possible.
 The great news is that you don't have to spend an arm and a leg to get a great gaming experience; there are some truly impressive gaming monitors out there that are at consumer-level prices.

-We've reviewed 57 monitors, and below you'll find our recommendations for the best gaming monitors for PC.
-See also our recommendations for the best curved gaming monitors.
+We've reviewed 64 monitors, and below you'll find our recommendations for the best gaming monitors for PC.
+See our recommendations for the best curved gaming monitors and the best 4k gaming monitors.
+If you're looking for a good pair of headphones, check also our recommendations for the best gaming headsets for PC.

-The ASUS ROG PG279QZ is the best PC gaming monitor that we have tested so far.
-It has a great 144 Hz refresh rate and an extremely fast response time, so motion looks smooth and has almost no blur trail.
-It also supports NVIDIA's G-SYNC technology, ensuring a perfect tear-free gaming experience when connected to a PC with a compatible NVIDIA graphics card.
+The best PC gaming monitor that we have tested so far is the ASUS ROG PG279QZ.
+It has an extremely fast response time, so motion looks crisp, and a great 144 Hz refresh rate that ensures fluid gameplay.
+It also supports NVIDIA's G-SYNC technology, so that you can enjoy a tear-free gaming experience if you have a compatible NVIDIA graphics card on your PC.

 If you like the ASUS ROG PG279QZ, but would prefer something that is compatible with your AMD graphics card or Xbox One S/X, check out the Samsung CHG70.
 The CHG70 is a very good VA monitor that supports FreeSync and HDR.
 The VA panel delivers better dark room performance, great for late-night gaming sessions, but unfortunately, the image degrades when viewed at an angle.
-Motion doesn't look quite as good as on the PG279Q, but overall, it should still please even competitive gamers.
+Motion doesn't look quite as good as on the PG279QZ, but overall it should still please even competitive gamers.

 The LG 27UK650 delivers great gaming performance for PC gamers.
 It supports FreeSync, great if you have an AMD graphics card, or even if you want to hook up your Xbox One S/X. It has a fast response time, and motion looks great with very little blur, but this may bother some people as it only has a 60 Hz refresh rate, so fast motion isn't very smooth.